Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

-Buildings.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, the default digital display type used for building shield Infantrys.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, the default digital display type used for infantry health Infantrys.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, the default digital display type used for infantry shield Units.DefaultDigitalDisplayTypeHP=      ; DigitalDisplayType, the default digital display type used for other unit health Units.DefaultDigitalDisplayTypeSP=      ; DigitalDisplayType, the default digital display type used for other unit shield Aircrafts.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, the default digital display type used for other aircraft health Aircrafts.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, the default digital display type used for other aircraft shield
+Buildings.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, the default digital display type used for building shield Infantrys.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, the default digital display type used for infantry health Infantrys.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, the default digital display type used for infantry shield Units.DefaultDigitalDisplayTypeHP=      ; DigitalDisplayType, the default digital display type used for vehicle health Units.DefaultDigitalDisplayTypeSP=      ; DigitalDisplayType, the default digital display type used for vehicle shield Aircrafts.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, the default digital display type used for aircraft health Aircrafts.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, the default digital display type used for aircraft shield

 [SomeDigitalDisplayType]
 Text.ColorHigh=                         ; RGB, the color of the Text digital display when green HP, default 0,255,0